 - Enlarge the small parts test tube to be more protective of children under three;

-- Change the small-ball rule to include small round or semi-round objects, and not just “balls” in the strictest definition, since these toys pose the same hazards as small balls, especially rounded toy food, since they are “intended” to be eaten;
+- Change the small-ball rule to include small round or semi-round objects, and not just “balls” in the strictest definition, since these toys pose the same hazards as small balls (this is especially true of rounded toy food, since it is “intended” to be eaten);

-- Continue to enforce the use of the United States’ statutory choke hazard warning label;
+- Enforce the use of the United States’ statutory choke hazard warning label, as many toys now are wrongly labeled with less explicit foreign warnings; and

-- Continue to enforce CPSC rules requiring online warning labels; and
+- Continue to enforce CPSC rules requiring online warning labels.

-Parents can also take steps to protect children from potential hazards.
+Parents and caregivers can also take steps to protect children from potential hazards.
 We recommend that parents:

-- Shop with PennPIRG Education Fund’s Toy Safety Tips, available at toysafetytips.org;
+- Shop with the WISPIRG Foundation’s Toy Safety Tips, available at toysafetytips.org;

-- Examine toys carefully for hazards before purchase – and don’t trust that they are safe just because they are on a store shelf;
+- Examine toys carefully for hazards before purchase – and don’t trust that they are safe just because they are on a store shelf.
+Check the CPSC recall database at CPSC.gov before buying toys online;

-- Report unsafe toys or toy-related injuries to the CPSC at www.saferproducts.gov.
+- Report unsafe toys or toy-related injuries to the CPSC at Saferproducts.gov;

-- Remember, toys on our list are presented as examples only.
-Other hazards may exist.
+- Remember, toys on our list are presented as examples of previously recalled toys only.
+Other hazards may exist;

 - Put small parts, or toys broken into small parts, out of reach.
 Regularly check that toys appropriate for your older children are not left within reach of children who still put things in their mouths.